hongwanliu/DarkHistory/README.md

 *Updated 2024/10/04*

 - Clone this repository.
 Checkout the branch you would like to use.
 (Current active branches: `master`, `lowengelec_upgrade`, `early_halo_cooling`)
-- It is recommended to create a new virtual environment for DarkHistory, for example via `conda`:
+- Create a new virtual environment for DarkHistory (recommended).
+For example, using `conda`:
 ```bash
 conda create -n darkhistory python=3.12 pip
 conda activate darkhistory